zoetian/game_of_life/README.md

     - 4) any dead cell with exactly 3 live neighbours becomes a live cell, as if by reproduction

 ## TODO for next weekend
-- adding the ctrl menu for framePerSecond, colour, boardSize, cellSize, starting shapes
+- fix the style for ctrl menu [framePerSecond, colour, boardSize, cellSize, starting shapes]
+- more responsive